Som-Energia/somenergia-utils/README.md

 ## `testutils.destructiveTest`

-An utility to avoid running destrutive tests in production.
+An utility to avoid running destrutive tests in a production OpenERP.
 It is a decorator that checks wheter the erp configured in `dbconfig` has the testing flag and skips the test if it doesn't.